 People, animals, society and the environment

-We continually engage with the companies that we invest in.
+We engage with the companies that we invest in.
 In serious cases where we find that a company is doing something that is not aligned with our ethical values, we’ll let them know and potentially divest.

-We have an Advocacy Fund and an Advocacy super investment option that invests in some companies that we wouldn’t normally (because of our ethical charter), for the purpose of using our rights as a shareholder to raise ethical issues.
+We have an Advocacy Fund and an Advocacy super investment option that can invest in some companies that we wouldn’t normally (because of our ethical charter), for the purpose of using our rights as a shareholder to raise ethical issues.

-Dear Tomra, We like your recycling machines, but not tobacco
+We like your recycling machines, but not tobacco.

 Australian Ethical has a zero tolerance stance on tobacco manufacturing.
 There is nothing positive about it.

-So when Tomra – a successful company we have long invested in that makes reverse-vending recycling machines – acquired a company that makes tobacco sorting machines, we engaged with their senior management and other shareholders, and put forward a resolution at the Tomra AGM for them to sell this business.
+So when Tomra – a successful company we had long invested in that makes reverse-vending recycling machines – acquired a company that makes tobacco sorting machines, we engaged with their senior management and other shareholders, and put forward a resolution at the Tomra AGM for them to sell this business.
 After they refused, we divested our investment in Tomra.